JAntonioRosales/CE888---Data-Science-Project/project/datasets/README.md

 This dataset was made available by TJ Klein in Kaggle (https://www.kaggle.com/teejmahal20/airline-passenger-satisfaction?select=train.csv).

-Note that only this last one has already separated training and testing data.
+Note that only this last one has already separated training and testing datasets.